isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3082.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+3. E-Commerce Campaign Management (ICDL Digital Marketing)

 ### Support Level
-Up to  for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-N.A.
+Digital/ Online Ordering and Payment and Online Food Delivery

 ### Contact Information